 The U.S. tax system is organized according to the calendar year.
 Payroll taxes are withheld or exempt as determined by tax status and treaties.

 The IRS, Internal Revenue Service, distinguishes between a Resident Alien, RA, and Nonresident Alien , NRA, tax status.
 These are tax terms only.
 They are irrelevant for immigration purposes.
-Payroll Services determines tax status for payroll tax purposes.
+Information gathered in the Foreign National Information Form determines payroll tax status.

 Payroll tax withholding